arnoheekhout/ArnoClip/README.md

 </h4>
 </div>

 **FunClip** is a fully open-source, locally deployed automated video clipping tool.
 It leverages Alibaba TONGYI speech lab's open-source [FunASR](https://github.com/alibaba-damo-academy/FunASR) Paraformer series models to perform speech recognition on videos.
-Then, users can freely choose text segments or speakers from the recognition results and click the clip button to obtain the video clip corresponding to the selected segments (Quick Experience [Modelscope⭐](https://modelscope.cn/studios/iic/funasr_app_clipvideo/summary) [HuggingFace🤗](https://huggingface.co/spaces/R1ckShi/FunClip)).
+Then, users can freely choose text segments or speakers from the recognition results and click the clip button to obtain the video clip corresponding to the selected segments.

 ## Highlights🎨